reubenjohn/multiagent_envs/README.md

 **Key Features** implemented so far
 1. Hotspots form as the city grows.
-2. Roads are built towards the most deprived hotspots.
+2. Roads are built to improve hotspot connectivity.
 3. Vehicles navigate towards randomly assigned goals.
 4. Out of the box classical AI implementation for vehicles to respect road safety.